creepersguitar/CI-project4/README.md

 **4** Testing
     - Add more tests such as manual testing browser testing etc
-    - Added different tests for different html files **6.3** This is saying to expand deployment part of readme
+    - Added different tests for different html files **6.2** This is saying to fix any and all broken links
+    -   Found out where links are and fixed them **6.3** This is saying to expand deployment part of readme
     - Expanded deployment part of readme file